josh-allen-sigma/lmnh_data_pipeline/README.md

 - "-f", "--filename", default="errors.txt", help="Choose an output filename - default is errors.txt" - optional argument
 - "-l", "--log_destination", default="terminal", help="Choose to log errors to a 'file' or 'terminal'" - optional argument

 It is not necessary to enter any cli arguments to run the script unless you want to modify one of the cli inputs as explained in CLI.

 ### db_clear.bash
 To clear the database before running the lmnh_etl.py script run the db_clear.bash file using 'bash db_clear.bash' this will reset the database but keep the static information e.g exhibitions, floors, rating values etc.

 ### db_connect.bash
-To connect to your database run 'bash db_connect.bash'.
+To connect to the database run 'bash db_connect.bash'.

 ### ec2-connect.bash
-To connect to you ec2 instance run 'bash ec2_connect.bash'.
+To connect to the ec2 instance run 'bash ec2_connect.bash'.